Don Awrey: Career

-A defensive defenceman, known for his superb shot-blocking and bone-jarring bodychecks, Awrey played for the Niagara Falls Flyers of the OHA before being signed by the Bruins.
+Awrey would then be signed by the Bruins for the 1963–64 season.
 Despite being an exceptionally fast skater, he rarely scored goals.
 He made his NHL debut in 1963–64 for the Bruins, his first of 16 seasons in the league.
-Awrey scored his first NHL goal on March 16, 1964 in Boston's 3-1 home win over Montreal.
+Awrey scored his first NHL goal on March 15, 1964 in Boston's 3-1 home win over Montreal.
+He would also spend time with the Bruins AHL and CPHL affiliates until making the Bruins for good in 1965-66.